Minimally Invasive Hip Surgery

 All patients receive as minimally invasive surgery (MIS) as possible, emphasizing precise component positioning, meticulous soft tissue handling and closure.
 This results in less soft tissue trauma and as rapid a recovery as possible.

 New techniques and instruments have been developed to perform these surgeries through smaller incisions.
 Even “new” prostheses have been created with this goal.
 Some surgeons are even advertising that they perform “MIS” as a way to attract patients and build their practices.
-Unfortunately, the performance of these new techniques and implants has not been studied over time.
+Unfortunately, improved performance and longevity when using these new techniques and implants has not been demonstrated over time.
+Sometimes, despite the best efforts and intentions, results are worse with more associated complications and pain.

 The positive repercussions from this MIS debate are that it has made nearly every surgeon who does hip or knee replacements re-question the length of their incision and re-question exactly what underlying structures need to be released or moved.
 Nearly all of these surgeons now perform the operation through a smaller incision and with less dissection than in years past.
 This has been positive, if the final outcome has not been compromised.